-“Can you explain the distinction between RGB and CYMK again?”
+- “Can you explain the distinction between RGB and CMYK again?”

 It’s not uncommon for designers to feel as if they are being micromanaged, especially if the client provides too many details about the design.
 When a designer works with too many demands, the ultimate product looks like it was created by checking off boxes on a checklist.
 Be flexible, grasp what’s necessary for your product and what isn’t, then let your designer use their skills to create your vision.

 How the Knowledge of UI/UX Terms Benefits You

 Hopefully, you feel confident enough to engage in more of these design conversations.
 Ask open questions about the design process, and practice giving smart feedback without delay.

 To speak with designers, you have to understand how they think.
 Designing anything from scratch is difficult, especially when you’re new to working with a designer or a design team.
 Turning a concept into a product is laborious work, and the client needs to be involved in the design process right from the start.

 To make a long story short, being more aware of communication gap in design will help you better understand your design team – and maybe even think like a designer yourself.